 Click here to open/print this two-page rough draft planner.

 Revision is a very important step during a skill-based writing lesson.
 When students revisit and think deeply about the lesson's focus trait/skill after a rough draft has been completed, they are more likely to remember strategies for using that skill the next time they are asked to write.
 We often gloss over the step of revision when writing lessons go longer than they were supposed to; make certain to find time to include real revision with this lesson.

-Attach the following revision post-its to your students' drafts to help them determine skill-based goals for their stories' revision:
+Attach the following revision Post-it® Note-sized templates to your students' drafts to help them determine skill-based goals for their stories' revision:

-Print on yellow paper or yellow Post-it notes.
+Print on yellow paper or yellow Post-it® Note-sized templates.

-Print on blue paper or blue Post-it notes.
+Print on blue paper or blue Post-it® Note-sized templates.